 Then, stir in the oats.
 Fold the oats into the chocolate mixture until they’re all thoroughly coated.

 Next, shape the cookies!
-Use a 2-tablespoon cookie scoop to dollop the dough onto a parchment-lined baking sheet.
+Use a 2-tablespoon cookie scoop to dollop the dough onto a baking sheet lined with parchment paper.
 Transfer the sheet to the refrigerator and chill for 30 minutes, until the cookies are firm.
 Then, enjoy!

 No Bake Oatmeal Cookies Tips

-- Make sure that your peanut butter is runny.
-Look for creamy peanut butter with a smooth consistency to make this recipe, not the dry, stiff peanut butter that you might find at the bottom of the jar.
+• Make sure that your peanut butter is runny.
+Look for creamy peanut butter with a smooth consistency to make this recipe, not the dry, stiff peanut butter that you might find at the bottom of a jar.
 The richness of runny peanut butter is essential for making great no bake cookies!

 No Bake Cookies